hyperledger/iroha/README.md

 Iroha can produce both JSON-formatted as well as `prometheus`-readable metrics at the `status` and `metrics` endpoints respectively.

 The [`prometheus`](https://prometheus.io/docs/introduction/overview/) monitoring system is the de-factor standard for monitoring long-running services such as an Iroha peer.
-In order to get started, [install `prometheus`](https://prometheus.io/docs/introduction/first_steps/) and use `configs/prometheus.template.yml` for configuration.
+In order to get started, [install `prometheus`](https://prometheus.io/docs/introduction/first_steps/) and use [the configuration template](docs/source/references/prometheus.template.yml).

 ### Storage